Association of Hearing Instrument Practitioners of Ontario

 This policy is made under the Personal Information Protection and Electronic Documents Act.
 This is a complex Act and provides some additional exceptions to the privacy principles that are too detailed to set out here.
 There are some rare exceptions to the commitments set out above.

-For more general inquires, the Information and Privacy Commissioner of Canada oversees the administration of the privacy legislation in the private sector.
+For more general inquiries, the Information and Privacy Commissioner of Canada oversees the administration of the privacy legislation in the private sector.
 The Commissioner also acts as a kind of ombudsman for privacy disputes.
-The information and Privacy Commissioner can be reached at:
+The Information and Privacy Commissioner can be reached at:

 112 Kent Street